codeoverflow-org/nodecg-io-docs/docs/samples/websocket-server.md

 ### Configure the websocket-server sample bundle

-1. In NodeCG, create a new ws-server service instance using the left upper menu.
+1. In NodeCG, create a new ws-server service instance.
 2. Enter a port for the server.
-This has to be a number from 0 to 65535.
+This has to be a number from 0 to 65535:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your port in monaco (the text-editor on the right) in this format:

     ```json
     {